jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Examples of schemes.md

 ---

 While this all gives a correct definition of projective space, it is not one that is "choice free".
 Projective space has many more affine opens, equally natural, that just aren't represented in this definition.
-A more compelling but still "wrong" definition comes from the $\operatorname{Proj}$ [[Algebraic geometry --- rising-sea/notes/Projective schemes and graded rings|construction on graded rings]].
+A more compelling but still "wrong" definition comes from the $\operatorname{Proj}$ [[Algebraic geometry --- rising-sea/notes/Projective schemes|construction on graded rings]].
 This will allow us to define not just $\mathbb{P}^n$, but also the "projective schemes" cut out in it.

 ### A cone over a smooth quadric surface